-My labels are yellowing or discoloring in the white unprinted areas after several weeks/months of storage.
+My labels are yellowing or discoloring in the white unprinted areas after several weeks/months of storage or have a strong odor.

-My labels are yellowing or discoloring in the white unprinted areas after several weeks/months of storage.
+My labels are yellowing or discoloring in the white unprinted areas after several weeks/months of storage or have a strong odor.

 All of our inkjet label stock has been specifically designed to be highly absorbent to allow water-based inkjet inks to set-up quickly.
-This characteristic while providing for immediate smudge resistance after printing, also makes the sheet highly receptive to airborne contaminants, which could result in a discoloration (yellowing) of the unprinted areas.
+This characteristic while providing for immediate smudge resistance after printing, also makes the sheet highly receptive to airborne contaminants, smells, odors, fragrances, chemicals which could result in a discoloration (yellowing) of the unprinted areas.
 Proper testing in the final application environment is strongly recommended, especially when used on or near products with aromatic vapors, including burning incense, scented candles, spices or products with volatile solvents.
+The contaminants can appear on the label as yellowing or even a smell that the labels will emit.

 1. Store unprinted labels in their original sealed packaging.